In early June of each year the Chicago Blues Festival kicks off the summer music festival season in Millennium Park.

 In addition to Muddy, Chicago artists Koko Taylor, Howlin Wolf, Corky Siegel and the still-jammin’ Buddy Guy have made the Chicago Blues sound known all over the world.

-The Chicago Blues Festival runs for three days from Friday through Sunday.
 The headliners hit the Jay Pritzker Pavilion stage each night, and there are side stages set up for the plethora of musicians that perform throughout the day.
 Past performers have included Ray Charles, B.B.
 King, Bonnie Raitt, Koko Taylor, and Buddy Guy.

 What You Can Bring to the Chicago Blues Festival

 While you can buy tickets for food and drink, you can also bring your own.
 Alcoholic beverages are not allowed, but soft drinks, water, juice and anything else is.